biratso/cashino-lobby-demo/README.md

 - **Game Discovery**: Browse most popular games and region-specific recommendations
 - **Favorites Management**: Add/remove games to/from favorites with persistent storage
 - **Responsive Design**: Adaptive layout that adjusts to different screen sizes
+- **Landscape-Only Game Screen**: Dedicated gameplay screen locked to landscape orientation for immersive experience
+- **Floating Bottom Controls**: Modular, visually polished controls that float above the game area and adapt spacing for larger devices
+- **Safe Area Insets**: Insets applied only in landscape mode for a seamless, device-safe UI
+- **Orientation Overlay (Web)**: Overlay prompt for users to rotate their device to landscape on web
+- **Modular Components**: Clean, maintainable codebase with reusable UI components (e.g., BottomControls, CoinSwitcher, GradientText)
 - **Tab Navigation**: Switch between all games and favorites
 - **Pull-to-Refresh**: Refresh game data with a simple gesture
 - **Hero Banner**: Prominent display for featured content